Permutation Relations of Yangian Invariants, Unitarity Cuts, and Scattering Amplitudes: Introduction

 Each on-shell diagram corresponds to a Yangian invariant, as shown in~\cite{Drummond:2009fd} at tree level and~\cite{Brandhuber:2009kh, NimaSimpleField, Elvang:2009ya} at loop level.
 (See~\cite{2003JHEP...10..017D, 2004qts..conf..300D} for earlier works and~\cite{2014arXiv1401.7274B, Frassek:2013xza, Amariti:2013ija, Bourjaily2013, CaronHuot:2011ky, Drummond:2010uq, Beisert2010, Drummond:2010qh, Feng2010, Alday:2010vh, Mason:2009qx, Beisert:2009cs, 2009JHEP...06..045A, Bargheer:2009qu, 2009JHEP...04..120A} for a sample of interesting developments thereafter, and~\cite{Elvang:2013cua, Benincasa:2013faa, 2012LMaPh..99....3B, Drummond:2011ic, Dixon:2011xs, Beisert:2010jq, Bartels:2011nz, 2011JPhA...44S4011H, 2011JPhA...44S4012B, Roiban:2010kk, Drummond:2010km, 2005IJMPA..20.7189M, 1993IJMPB...7.3517B} for a sample of reviews and a new book~\cite{Henn:2014yza}.)
 Hence the tree-level amplitudes as well as leading singularities~\cite{Cachazo2008} of loop-level amplitudes are invariant under Yangian symmetry, which is a symmetry combining conformal symmetry and dual conformal symmetry~\cite{Drummond:2008vq, Drummond:2008cr, Drummond:2009fd, Brandhuber:2009kh, NimaSimpleField}.
 And the scattering amplitudes can be obtained by summing over the underlying Yangian Invariants.
 All can be done in either the momentum space or the momentum twistor space~\cite{NimaSMatrix, NimaDuality, NimaGrassDuality}.

 On-shell bipartite diagrams fall into equivalence classes under square moves and mergers.
 Such equivalence operations leave the corresponding Yangian Invariants unchanged.
-However if we only require the corresponding Grassmannian geometry unchanged, by intuition, there should be new generators of equivalence operations.
-In this paper, we will discuss a class of such operations generated by a black \& white (B\&W) square--which for the rest of the paper will be called a ``basic box''-- leading to permutation relations in the on-shell diagrams.
-These, in turn, induce relations among Yangian invariants.
+However if we only require the corresponding Grassmannian geometry (and hence the $C$ matrix) unchanged under a certain definition, by intuition, there should exist new generators of a new kind of equivalence operations.
+In this paper, we will discuss a class of such operations generated by a black \& white (B\&W) box--which for the rest of the paper will be called a ``basic box''--leading to permutation relations in the on-shell diagrams.
+These, in turn, induce new relations among Yangian invariants.